Vultrex111/Manga4Life-cli-Downloader/README.md

 4. Enter the manga name when prompted.
 Enter the chapter number(s) separated by commas when prompted.

+Please Make your you type the correct Manga Name/Title. e.g jujutsu is different from jujustu
+Also if the English Name doesn't work , Check for the Japaneese name. e.g Instead of "My Hero Academia" use "Boku No Hero academia"

 The script will download the specified manga chapters and save them in separate folders.

 Notes